Will this raise taxes?

 Does solar work on cloudy days?

-Yes — just at reduced output.
-Panels still generate power from diffuse daylight on overcast days; production simply dips and recovers when skies clear.
-The savings estimates are built on full-year production that already accounts for cloudy weather and seasons.
+Yes — at reduced output.
+Panels still generate from diffuse daylight; production dips and recovers when skies clear.
+The savings estimates are built on full-year production that already accounts for clouds and seasons.

 What happens in winter?

-The array keeps producing year-round.
-Output is lower in winter because days are shorter and the sun is lower, and snow can briefly cover panels before sliding or melting off.
-Annual estimates are based on Ohio's real four-season climate, so winter is already factored in — it is not a surprise cost.
+The array produces year-round.
+Output is lower with shorter days and a lower sun, and snow briefly covers panels before sliding or melting off.
+Annual estimates use Ohio's real four-season climate — winter is factored in, not a surprise.

 What if the system breaks?

-Major components — panels and inverters — carry multi-year manufacturer warranties, and the district would hold a service plan for repairs.
-Because the system is modular, a single failed component can be serviced without taking the whole array offline.
+Panels and inverters carry multi-year manufacturer warranties, with a service plan for repairs.
+Because the system is modular, one failed component can be serviced without taking the array offline.

 Is this political?

-No. This is a budget and infrastructure decision, framed around cost stability, ownership, and student opportunity.
-The case rests on dollars saved and an asset owned — the same logic a district would apply to a new roof or HVAC system that lowers operating costs.
+No. This is a budget and infrastructure decision — the same logic a district applies to a new roof or HVAC system that lowers operating costs.
+The case rests on dollars saved and an asset owned.

 Why not just keep buying power from the utility?

-You can — but utility rates tend to rise every year.
-At typical inflation, today's ~$242,000 bill roughly doubles within 15 years.
-Over 20 years that is around $9M in projected payments with nothing owned at the end.
-Owning the array caps much of that cost and leaves the district with a 30-year asset.
+You can — but rates rise every year.
+At typical inflation, today's ~$242,000 bill roughly doubles within 12–13 years: around $8.9M over 20 years with nothing owned at the end.
+Counting everything — capital, remaining utility charges, and maintenance — ownership keeps roughly $5.2M in Wayne Trace classrooms and leaves a 30-year asset.

 What happens after the payback period?

-Once the array pays for itself in about 7–8 years, the district runs on nearly free power for the remaining 20+ years of equipment life.
-Every dollar that stops going to the utility can go back toward educating Wayne Trace students.
+After about 6 years, the district runs on nearly free power for the remaining 20+ years of equipment life.
+Every dollar that stops going to the utility can go toward educating students.

 How does this help students?

-The array doubles as a living lab.
-A public dashboard streams real data students can read and analyze across grade levels, and the project opens exposure to genuine local careers — from solar O&M technician to electrical engineering.
-It connects to the work Wayne Trace's STEAM Center already does.
+The array doubles as a living lab — a public dashboard streams real data students analyze across grade levels, and the project opens exposure to real local careers, from solar technician to engineer.
+It builds on the STEAM Center's existing work.

 Will students have access to real data?

-Can local companies or developers help sponsor the education piece?
+Can local companies help sponsor the education piece?